Factorials Definitions Flashcards | Channels for Pearson+

 Factorial

-Mathematical operation multiplying a number by every whole number less than itself down to 1, denoted by an exclamation point.Exclamation Point
+Mathematical operation multiplying a number by every whole number less than itself down to one, denoted by an exclamation point.Exclamation Point

-Symbol used to represent the factorial operation in mathematics, placed after a number or variable.Recursive Definition
+Symbol used to represent the factorial operation in mathematics, placed after a number or variable.Whole Number

-Method where each value is defined in terms of the previous value, as seen in the calculation of factorials.Whole Number

-Non-negative integer used in the sequence of multiplications when calculating a factorial.0 Factorial
+Non-negative integer values used in factorial calculations, starting from zero and increasing by one.Zero Factorial

-Special case in factorials, defined as 1, despite not following the usual multiplication pattern.Combinatorics
+Special case in factorials, defined as 1, despite having no positive integers to multiply.Combinatorics

-Branch of mathematics where factorials are used to count arrangements and selections.Probability
+Mathematical field where factorials are used to count arrangements and selections of objects.Probability

-Field of mathematics that often uses factorials to calculate possible outcomes and events.Series
+Area of mathematics utilizing factorials to determine the likelihood of various outcomes.Sequence

-Mathematical context where factorials help in summing sequences of numbers, especially in advanced topics.Sequence

-Ordered list of numbers where factorials may be used to define or analyze patterns.Expression
+Ordered list of numbers where factorials may be used to define or analyze patterns.Series

+Sum of terms in a sequence, sometimes involving factorials in their expressions.Expression

-Mathematical phrase involving numbers, variables, and operations, which can include factorials for simplification.Simplification
+Mathematical phrase involving numbers, variables, and operations, such as those containing factorials.Simplification

-Process of reducing mathematical expressions, often using properties of factorials to make calculations easier.Division Property
+Process of reducing mathematical expressions, often by canceling factorial terms or applying properties.n Factorial

-Technique where dividing one factorial by another can lead to significant simplification, such as cancellation.Multiplication Property

-Characteristic of factorials where each value is the product of the number and the previous factorial.n Factorial
+Product of a positive integer n and all positive integers less than n, foundational in many mathematical formulas.Recursive Formula

+Rule expressing each term as a function of its preceding term, as seen in factorial definitions.Division Property